Steve Coppell: Injury

-Management career
+Managerial career

 Crystal Palace (first spell; 1984–1993)

 In June 1984, Coppell became manager of Crystal Palace.
 Aged just 28 years and 10 months upon his appointment, he became one of the youngest men to ever manage a club in the Football League.
 Coppell made budget signings of unwanted players from the First Division, as well as signing Ian Wright from non-league football.
 The club's fortunes greatly improved, and Palace won promotion to the top flight through the play-offs in 1989.
 Palace reached the FA Cup final in 1990, losing to Manchester United in a replay, after Coppell's inspired substitution of bringing on Ian Wright nearly won the first game for Palace.
 Their semi-final victory over Liverpool helped make up for the horrific 9–0 drubbing that they had received in a league match at Anfield early in the season.

 The following season, Crystal Palace finished in third place in the top flight (their highest ever league finish) and won the Full Members Cup.
 The club's fortunes declined after that, and in May 1993, Coppell resigned after they were relegated from the Premier League.
 However, his name was linked with the England national coach's job six months later when Graham Taylor resigned, but he swiftly ruled out any interest in the job.
 In May 1994, he was also linked with the manager's job at Middlesbrough, but the job went to his former Manchester United teammate Bryan Robson instead.